oracle/python-cx_Oracle/doc/src/subscription.rst

 .. attribute:: Subscription.id

-    This read-only attribute returns the registration ID returned by the database when the subscription was created.
+    This read-only attribute returns the value 0.

     .. deprecated:: 6.0
-        This attribute was never intended to be exposed.
+        This attribute was never intended to be exposed and will be removed in cx_Oracle 7.

 .. attribute:: Subscription.ipAddress